Greece Moments Greece Moments

 Accommodation in Pelion

-You won’t find large hotel complexes and resorts on Pelion, but there are plenty of them traditional holiday accommodations, from simple studios to luxurious villas.
+You won’t find large hotel complexes and resorts on Pelion, but there are plenty of traditional holiday accommodations, from simple studios to luxurious villas.

 → On Booking.com* you will find an overview of all accommodations: Show hotels and guesthouses*

 Don’t miss an overnight stay in an Archontiko – a historic guesthouse typical of the Pelion Peninsula.
-Enclosed we have put together a personal selection of beautiful accommodations on the peninsula (links to Booking.com*):
+Below we have put together a personal selection of beautiful accommodations on the peninsula (links to Booking.com*):

 pilion hotels volos archontiko empfehlung griechenland